yoyo930021/flutter_compositions/docs/en/internals/design-trade-offs.md

 - **Pro:** Declaring state inside `setup()` mirrors Vue’s Composition API and guarantees predictable lifecycle behaviour.
 - **Con:** Props are not reactive unless you access them via `widget<T>()`, which is easy to forget.

+## Hot Reload Semantics

+- **Pro:** Hot reload reruns `setup()` and restores refs by declaration order, so state sticks around during iterative work.
+- **Con:** Reordering or removing refs can shuffle the saved state; team members need to know when a hot restart is safer.

 ## Dependency Injection Scope